opendp/smartnoise-core/README.md

 ```

 5. Build C++ projects (after every C++ code modification)
     Opening a subproject in an IDE will load the CMakeLists automatically into run configurations.
+    NOTE: shared libraries only need to be built, not run- look for artifacts in `cmake-build-debug/lib/`
+    NOTE: code completion on protobuf classes are only as current as the last compilation, when their sources are generated

     Alternatively, to manually build:
     - move into repository `cd $REPOSITORY_PATH`
         * to build all projects, stay in root